LyonLee190/mosaic_filter/README.md

 - --i TARGETFILE
 : path to the target file, required
 - --sample SAMPLEFILE
-: path to the sample set, default "./color_set"[^1]
+: path to the sample set, default "./color_set", **the RGB_generator.py in the same directory could be used to generate image based on its color code**
-[^1]: Retrived and cropped form https://www.shutterstock.com/blog/101-color-combinations-design-inspiration?kw=&gclsrc=aw.ds&gclid=Cj0KCQjw6PD3BRDPARIsAN8pHuGUKSPXlqAtRDskH4L9Ke9EugwnlAL6yxIfyvTKVRYgr9oO0__n6i0aAq1OEALw_wcB
 - --type FILETYPE
 : type of the image in the sample set, default ".jpg"
 - --height HEIGHT